Code-Institute-Solutions/Python-Essentials-Project/README.md

 # Python Walkthrough

-This is draft code to for the Python Essentials Walkthrough project.
+This is the source code to for the Python Essentials Walkthrough project.

 We will walk the students through creating a class, which can be extended.
 Initially, it will scrape Monster, but other sites can be added.